-CAUTION: The Gross Combined Weight Rating is the total allowable weight of the motorhome combined with the weight of the vehicle or trailer being towed.
+CAUTION: Gross Combination Weight Rating (GCWR) means the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle.
 Do not exceed this weight whenever you are towing behind your motorhome.
-The GCWR is 31,350 lbs.
+The GCWR is 31,850 lbs.

 To assist in attaining good handling of the vehicle/trailer combination it is important that the trailer tongue load be maintained at approximately 10% of the loaded trailer weight, but not to exceed 500 lbs.
 Tongue loads can be adjusted by proper distribution of the load in the trailer, and can be checked by weighing separately the loaded trailer and then the tongue.
 When towing trailers, tires should be inflated to the highest pressures shown on the information plate attached to the driver's doorjamb or dash of your motorhome.
-The allowable passenger and cargo load (GVW) of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer bitch.
+The allowable passenger and cargo load (GVW) of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer hitch.

 WARNING: The towing vehicle's braking system is rated for operation at GVWR (GROSS VEHICLE WEIGHT RATING), NOT at the GCWR (GROSS COMBINED WEIGHT RATING).
 A separate functioning brake system is required for any towed vehicles or trailers weighing more than 1000 lbs.
 (450 kg) when fully loaded.
 NEVER exceed the GVWR (GROSS VEHICLE WEIGHT RATING), or the GAWR (GROSS AXLE WEIGHT RATING) specified on a motorhome certification label.
 Also NEVER exceed the weight ratings of trailer hitch installed on a motorhome.
 Failure to heed any part of this warning could result in loss of control of the motorhome and towed vehicle or trailer and may cause an accident and serious injury.
 For specified towed vehicle braking requirements, consult the chassis owner's manual that comes with this vehicle.

-If your Freightliner chassis requires towing please refer to their manual for directions.
+CAUTION: If your Freightliner chassis requires towing please refer to their manual for directions.
 They may be called at 1-864-487-1700.